 Molybdenum is vital for many processes in your body.

-Once you eat it, it is absorbed into your blood from your stomach and gut, then carried to your liver, kidneys and other areas.
+Once you eat it, it is passively absorbed into your blood from your intestinal tract, then carried to your liver, kidneys and other areas (

 The molybdenum cofactor activates four essential enzymes, which are biological molecules that drive chemical reactions in the body.
 Below are the four enzymes: